 Name Date

 Address Phone

 City State Zip

-1. Resou arce on which you are commenting:
+1. Resou ırce on which you a re commenting:

-Book Adult Children Young Adult (please circle one)
+Book: A dult Children Young Ad dult (please circle one)

 Audiovisual Resource

 Magazine

-Content of Library Program
+Content of Content of Library Program

 Newspaper

 Other

 Title

-Author/P Producer
+Author/Pr roducer

-2. How was this material brought to your attention?
+ought to your attention

-3. Have e you read or listened to or viewed the entire content?
+3. Have you read or lis stened d to or viewed the er itire content?

-objections do you have to the material?
-Cite specific pages and as moral, political, religious, or aesthetic?
-(Use other side if nee 1 0
+• • • pages and passages. se other side if needed).

-Your cor ncerns are important to us.
-The library will carefully consider you our comments and will
+Your cond cerns are imp ortant to us.
+The library w ill carefully co nsider your comments